nestorjb/WillACustomerAcceptCoupon/README.md

 5.- Driving at 10am.

-6.- The copupon expires in a day.
+6.- The coupon expires in a day.

 7.- Are below 21 years old.